-Our results of operations could be adversely affected by general conditions in the global economy and in the global financial markets.
-Furthermore, the market for aesthetic medical procedures may be particularly vulnerable to unfavorable economic conditions.
-In particular, insurance coverage and reimbursement for aesthetic dermatology procedures using CellFX System may not be available, and, as a result, demand for this product will be tied to discretionary spending levels of our targeted patient population.
+Our results of operations could be adversely affected by general conditions in the global economy and in the global financial markets including COVID-19.
+Furthermore, the market for aesthetic medical treatments may be particularly vulnerable to unfavorable economic conditions.
 A global financial crisis or a global or regional political disruption could cause extreme volatility in the capital and credit markets.
 A severe or prolonged economic downturn or political disruption could result in a variety of risks to our business, including weakened demand for our lead product candidates or any future product candidates, if approved, and our ability to raise additional capital when needed on acceptable terms, if at all.
 A weak or declining economy or political disruption could also strain our manufacturers or suppliers, possibly resulting in supply disruption, or cause our customers to delay making payments for our services.
 Any of the foregoing could harm our business and we cannot anticipate all of the ways in which the political or economic climate and financial market conditions could adversely impact our business.

+We are subject to laws and regulations relating to personally identifiable information, and maintain other sensitive information.
 Security breaches, loss of data and other disruptions to us or our third-party service providers could compromise sensitive information related to our business or prevent us from accessing critical information and expose us to liability, which could adversely affect our business and our reputation.

 In the ordinary course of our business, we, and our third-party service providers may collect and store sensitive data, including legally protected health information, personally identifiable information about our patients, information related to our trials, intellectual property, and our proprietary business and financial information.
 We manage and maintain our applications and data utilizing a combination of on-site and vendor-owned systems.
-We face a number of risks related to our protection of, and our service providers' protection of, this critical information, including loss of access, unauthorized disclosure and unauthorized access, as well as risks associated with our ability to identify and audit such events.
+We face a number of risks related to our protection of, and our service providers' protection of, this critical information, including loss of access, data, unauthorized disclosure and unauthorized access, as well as risks associated with our ability to identify and audit such events.